-4. Print the converted temperature, be sure to add a label to the display value so the user knows what the value means (e.g. display "35 degrees Fahrenheit" instead of just 35)
+- 3. Convert the speed entered by the user to FPS, using the conversion factor below: 1 mach = 1116.4370079 feet / second - 4.
+Print the converted speed, be sure to add a label to the display value so the user knows what the value means (e.g. display "38405.433071 feet/second" instead of just 38405.433071)

-Function Name: cylinderVolume
+Function Name: sqPyramidVolume

-Write a user-interactive function to calculate the volume of a cylinder.
+Write a user-interactive function to calculate the volume of a square pyramid.

-- 1. Get the length of the radius in inches from the user; make sure to use a descriptive prompt so the user knows what to enter. - 2.
+- 1. Get the length of one side of the base in inches from the user; make sure to use a descriptive prompt so the user knows what to enter. - 2.
 Get the height in inches; again, make sure to use a descriptive prompt so the user knows what to enter. - 3.
-Calculate the volume of a cylinder with the radius and height entered by the user; note the volume of a sphere is calculated using the formula below:
+Calculate the volume of a square pyramid with the base length and height entered by the user; note the volume of a square pyramid is calculated using the formula below: